sphinx-contrib/sphinxcontrib-versioning/docs/tutorial.rst

 Tutorial
 ========

-This section will go over the basics of the project.
+This guide will go over the basics of the project.

 Make sure that you've already :ref:`installed <install>` it.